percona/psmdb-docs/docs/telemetry.md

 * any user-entered value

 The Telemetry subsystem sends metrics gathered from the database instance to the Metrics file.
 This information is collected every 24 hours.
-Each connection creates a new Metrics file.
+Each collection creates a new Metrics file.
 When the file date exceeds seven days, the component removes the outdated files before creating the new file.

 The component creates a file in the local file system using a timestamp as the name with a `.json` extension.